cybergarage/round-cc/doc/round_overview.md

 ![overview_design_zeroconf](/img/overview_design_zeroconf.svg)

+In Round, some noficication events are defined for the node statues.
+When a node status is changed, the notification message is sent to all other nodes  in the same cluster.
+For example, each existing node is recieved a notirication message when a new node is added or removed.

 ### Decentralized

 Round is a decentralized and distributed system, every nodes in a cluster has equal roll, the cluster has no master node.
 In typical distributed systems are centric, they has a master node.
 Round manages all nodes in the cluster using a structured networking base on based on [distributed hash table](http://en.wikipedia.org/wiki/Distributed_hash_table) as default.